 The service is very different to anything that’s currently available in the borough.
 We have lots of different types of support to help you with any emotional health and wellbeing issues you're having.
-We can also offer advice to improve your general lifestyle, including exercise, diet and many other things.
+We can also offer advice to improve your general lifestyle.

 We can also signpost and help you access other types of support, such as sport, drama, music or art.
 If we aren’t able to offer the right support, we can decide together what other options are available.